FormerLurker/ArcWelderPlugin/README.md

 *Arc Welder* is pre-configured and will work with no settings changes for most people.
 However, there are a few settings you may want to investigate (see the *Use Octoprint Settings* and *G90/G91 Influence Extruder* extruder settings in particular).
 You can navigate to the settings either by navigating to the *Arc Welder* tab and clicking on the *Edit Settings* button or by opening the OctoPrint settings and finding the *Arc Welder* plugin in the left side menu.

-#### Pre-processor Settings
+#### Pre-Processor Settings
 These settings control the main aspects of the plugin and how your GCode file will be compressed.

 * **Arc Welder Enabled** - Check or uncheck to enable or disable the plugin.
 This prevents *Arc Welder* from converting any files and adding buttons to the file browser.
 It will not remove the plugin from the tabs or settings pages.
 If you want to truly disable *Arc Welder*, please do so in the plugin manager.
 * **Resolution in MM** - This setting controls how much play *Arc Welder* has in converting GCode points into arcs.
 If the arc deviates from the original points by + or - 1/2 of the resolution, the points will **not** be converted.
 The default setting is 0.05 which means the arcs may not deviate by more than +- 0.025mm (that's a **really** tiny deviation).
 Increasing the resolution will result in more arcs being converted but will make the tool paths less accurate.
-Decreasing the resolution will result in fewer arcs but more accurate toolpaths.
+Decreasing the resolution will result in fewer arcs but more accurate tool paths.
 I don't recommend going above 0.1MM.
 Higher values than that may result in print failure.
 * **Maximum Arc Radius** - This is a safety feature to prevent unusually large arcs from being generated.
-Internally, *Arc Welder* uses a constant to prevent arcs with a very large radius from being generated where the path is essentially (but not exactly) a straight line.
+Internally, *Arc Welder* uses a constant to prevent an arc with a very large radius from being generated where the path is essentially (but not exactly) a straight line.
 If it is not perfectly straight and if my constant isn't conservative enough, an extremely large arc could be created that may have the wrong direction of rotation.
 The default value works fine for all of the gCode I've tested (it is about 1/7th of the radius of the worst errant arc I've encountered).
 If you discover that you need to adjust this setting because of errant arcs, please [create an issue](https://github.com/FormerLurker/ArcWelderPlugin/issues/new) and let me know!
 The default setting is **1000000 mm** or **1KM**.
 * **File Processing Type** - There are three options here:
   * *Automatic Processing Only* - Newly uploaded files will be compressed automatically.
   * *Manual Processing Only* - Convert files by clicking on the compress button in the file manager.
 Files that are already compressed will have the compress button disabled.